Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 Many multi-user apps use the [On-Behalf-Of (OBO) flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow) to make authenticated requests between two services that would otherwise be unreachable.
 The Identity SDK provides an `OnBehalfOfCredential` that supports this form of authentication.

-Two accounts participate on the OBO flow:
+Two accounts participate in the OBO flow:

 - A user, which aims to obtain a special access level.
 - An app registration, which will act as the provider of the special access level.

-Both accounts must belong to the same tenant.
+Both accounts must belong to the same Azure AD tenant.

 For this authentication flow to work, app registrations must be configured with a custom scope.
 To create a scope through the Azure portal: